 403(b) Rollover to IRA (Most Common)

 - Continue tax-deferred retirement savings

-- More investment options available than your old 403(b) plan
+- No limited investment options like you had in your old 403(b) plan

 - Your financial advisor can incorporate these assets into your investment management strategy

 The most common way to manage an old 403(b) is an IRA rollover.
 You may want to consider opening a new rollover IRA for the 403(b) funds, even if you already have a traditional IRA.
 Doing so may preserve the enhanced creditor protection of the qualified retirement plan.
 Learn more about this asset protection strategy here.

 There are no tax implications or income limitations on 403(b) rollovers.
 IRAs typically offer more investment options than employer-sponsored retirement plans and can give you access to professional investment advice from the retirement advisor managing your IRA.
 In fact, one of the main benefits of a 403(b) rollover is the added flexibility and depth of investment options now available to you.

 - Continue tax-deferred growth and funds may be taken out tax-free in retirement

 - If your income tax bracket is lower today than it will be in retirement, you could save money by paying tax now instead of later

 - A way to fund a Roth IRA but due to income limitations you’re not able to make regular contributions